Cricket World Cup records: Individual records

-India's Sachin Tendulkar (pictured) has scored the most runs with 2,278 and most half-centuries with 15 across six World Cup tournaments from 1992 to 2011, a feat that he shares with Javed Miandad of Pakistan.

 Batting records

 Most runs

 A run is the basic means of scoring in cricket.
 A run is scored when the batsman hits the ball with his bat and with his partner runs the length of 22 yards of the pitch.

 India's Sachin Tendulkar has scored the most runs at the Cricket World Cup with 2,278.
 Second is his compatriot Virat Kohli with 1,795, overtaking Ricky Ponting from Australia's total of 1,743 during the 2023 final.